openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

   :depth: 2

 *************************************
-Key Set Up and Exchange Overview
+Overview of Key Setup and Exchange
 *************************************

 The data czar who is selected at each institution sets up keys for securely